klipsey/SeamstressMod/README.md

 rob - Creator of the glorious Henry template.
 Also, his code for other survivors helped me get started.

-Gemo - Eclipse/Monsoon skin model (Raven) (Will be added much later).
+Gemo - Eclipse skin model (Raven)

 Feilong - Seamstress skin designer (Raven) and permission to use the assets.

-KoalaWalls, shitter, Tino, PartyManiac - Valuable feedback that helped cleanup the gameplay and model.
+KoalaWalls, shitter, and everyone in modcord - Valuable feedback that helped cleanup the gameplay.